Deborah Berke on the way to First Christian Church with Yale students – February 2012

 - Barnes, Edward Larrabee

 Edward Larrabee Barnes designed W.D.
 Richards Elementary School.
 Although he designed many buildings for institutions – religious, business, municipal – he created warm and inviting structures.
 Painstaking with details, Barnes used geometrical patterns to organize the spaces in his buildings without inhibiting them.
-He graduated from Harvard, taught at the Pratt Institute in New York and Yale University, and designed a varied list of projects, including campus and metropolitan plans.
+He graduated from Harvard, taught at the Pratt Institute in New York and Yale University.

 - Bassett, Edward Charles

 Edward Charles Bassett designed the Columbus City Hall.
 He worked for Saarinen & Saarinen from 1950-55 and joined Skidmore, Owings & Merrill for the remainder of his career.
 Bassett designed many award-winning buildings that have had significant influence in San Francisco and around the world.
 He was in the College of Fellows of the American Institute of Architects.

 Thomas H. Beeby, along with Gary M. Ainge, designed Century 21 Breeden Realtors.
 Beeby has been honored with four American Institute of Architects National Design Awards and three Progressive Architecture National Design Awards.
 Beeby teaches design at the Yale School of Architecture and was dean of the School from 1985 until 1992.
 He also served as director of the School of Architecture at the University of Illinois at Chicago from 1980 to 1985.
 The goals of his work have been described as equality between the function of construction and the more ornamental romanticism.
 As principal in charge of design with his own firm, he oversees the planning and design of a variety of projects including Chicago’s Harold Washington Library Center and the Hole-in-the-Wall-Gang Camp in Connecticut.